joemoose/psiops/docs/character.md

 6. Roll D66 to select your character’s **Drive** from the following Drives list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
 7. Choose your native **language** and a second language that you’re fluent in.
-Choose additional languages equal to your WILLPOWER or TACTICAL score.
+Choose additional languages equal to your WILLPOWER or TACTICS score.
 8. Choose your character’s **codename**.

 ### Psionic Talent